 He was quoted as saying, "Frank Gotch is one of the most powerful opponents I ever met.
-I could not put my left knee to the ground, or even bend it, and my left foot was worse than useless, because every lateral movement gave me intense pain.
+I could not put my left knee on the ground or even bend it, and my left foot was worse than useless because every lateral movement gave me intense pain.
 Without his feet, the wrestler is useless."

 This was Hackenschmidt’s final-ever match, but he lived a long life far away from wrestling after, eventually passing away in 1968.

-Throughout his later years, Hackenschmidt remained a strong proponent of exercise, nutrition, and physical fitness.
+Hackenschmidt remained a strong proponent of exercise, nutrition, and physical fitness throughout his later years.
 His most popular book is The Way To Live: In Health and Physical Fitness.

 Frank Gotch continued wrestling on and off until 1913 and unfortunately died young at 40 in 1917 of what was rumored to be syphilis (though the official cause of death was uremic poisoning).